 Tocilizumab [UK only] is a monoclonal antibody that binds to the receptor for IL-6, blocking IL-6 signalling and reduces inflammation.
 Tocilizumab is licensed for use in patients with rheumatoid arthritis and for use in people aged at least 2 years with chimeric antigen receptor (CAR) T cell-induced severe or life-threatening cytokine release syndrome.

-Severe COVID-19 is associated with a hyper-inflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including as IL-1 and IL-6.4,6,26 There have been published and unpublished (pre-print) case series reports of the successful treatment of COVID-19 patients with IL-6 inhibitors.26,27 IL-6 inhibitors have not been evaluated for the treatment of COVID-19 in randomised controlled trials.
+Severe COVID-19 is associated with a hyperinflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including IL-1 and IL-6.4,6,26 There have been published and unpublished (pre-print) case series reports of the successful treatment of COVID-19 patients with IL-6 inhibitors.26,27 IL-6 inhibitors have not been evaluated for the treatment of COVID-19 in randomised controlled trials.

 Anakinra [UK only]: Anakinra is an antagonist of the interleukin-1 receptor licensed for the treatment of rheumatoid arthritis, periodic fever syndromes and Still’s disease.
 Anakinra is widely used in several paediatric conditions with hyperinflammation including macrophage activation syndrome, systemic JIA and autoinflammatory disorders.28 The hyperinflammatory syndrome associated with COVID-19 in children (PIMS-TS) is characterised by high inflammatory markers and wide range of elevated cytokines.
 Immunomodulatory therapy with IL-1 inhibition using anakinra has been used in the management of the children with PIMS-TS,29 but controlled trials are lacking.
 Anakinra has been shown to be safe in sepsis and has a short half-life which may be advantageous for use in very ill children with PIMS-TS.